Format of Play

 If the game finishes prior to the bell going off, players can continue with the current game or start a new one.

-To ensure the smooth running of games and minimise wastage:
+To ensure the smooth running of games, minimise wastage and handling by many players:

 We look at the players that need to be on the next round and attempt to make games that are balanced based on each player’s standard.